-- The course registration period, and exact dates and times of the course registration revisions period are in the University Class Timetable on the university website.
-Or it can be accessed via bulletin boards or the Gakumu Information System. - Some of the GLIP English classes are decided by lottery prior to the course registration period.
+- Please check the detailed schedule and time of the course registration period and course registration amendment period on the university homepage, bulletin boards, and the Gakumu Information System. - Some of the GLIP English Language Courses classes are decided by lottery prior to the course registration period.
 Notice will be posted.